Section A: UK Care Worker Visa Rules

 How long does processing take for an extension or switch?

 Standard processing is around three weeks if applying from outside the UK or eight weeks from inside.
-Priority service (£500) offers a decision within five working days, and super-priority (£1,000) provides next-working-day results, if available during your application.
+Priority service (£500) offers a decision within five working days, and super-priority (£1,000) provides next-working-day results, where available.

 What if my job ends or my sponsor loses their licence?